Alhosin/data_collection_bot/readme.md

 - Receives and saves files sent by users.
 - Organizes files into unique folders.
-- Supports various types of files, including documents, audio, video, animations, stickers, video notes, location, and contact information.
+- Supports various types of files, including documents, audio, video, animations, stickers.
 - Provides feedback to users when files are saved.

 ## Prerequisites